 Nowadays, it seems tough to escape blockchain technology — especially with the rise of Bitcoin and other cryptocurrencies.
 As part of what HTC claims is its “effort to expand the blockchain ecosystem,” the company introduced its latest blockchain phone known as the HTC Exodus.

-While we initially didn’t know too much about the HTC Exodus, more information about the device has slowly been seeping out.
-We now know that the device features a 6-inch HD+ display with an 18:9 aspect ratio, along with a 16-megapixel dual rear-facing camera and an 8-megapixel front-facing camera.
-Under the hood, the device boasts a Qualcomm Snapdragon 845 processor, coupled with 6GB of RAM, 128GB of storage, and a 3,500mAh battery powering it all.
+The device features a 6-inch HD+ display with an 18:9 aspect ratio, along with a 16-megapixel and 12-megapixel dual rear-facing camera and two 8-megapixel front-facing cameras.
+Under the hood, the device boasts a Qualcomm Snapdragon 845 processor, coupled with 6GB of RAM, 128GB of storage, and a 3,500mAh battery.
+You’ll find Android 8.0 Oreo running the system, and the phone is fully IP68-rated for water-resistance.

 There are a few advantages to the phone over others.
 For starters, HTC has developed a cryptocurrency wallet called Zion, which allows you to store cryptocurrency on the phone itself.
 That’s all stored in the secure enclave — a part of the system that’s kept separate from Android, and uses SoftBank’s Arm Holdings to keep everything safe.
 That’s also where you can store keys to your cryptocurrency and tokens like CryptoKitties.